aws-samples/shopfloor-connectivity/docs/targets/aws-sitewise.md

 <td>String</td>
 <td><p><a href="https://jmespath.org/">https://jmespath.org/</a></p>
 <p>A path typically has the format "sources.< source name >.values< value name >.value or sourcename.valuename.value"
-<p>Note that JMESPath syntax treats chacteres like '-' as special characters and therefore the element in the path must be in quotes,</p></td>
+<p>Note that JMESPath syntax treats chacterers like '-' as special characters and therefore the element in the path must be in quotes,</p></td>
 </tr>

 <tr class="even">